Negroponte switch: Influence on internet advocacy

 The description of the switch in terms of a blend of civil liberty and technology was part of an effort to reimplement the Internet in the interests of the users, freedom and democracy.

 Influences for change to digital television

 The development of new communication networks helped increase opportunities for new wireless applications.
 Support for this came from multi-channel video program distributors, network operators, infrastructure suppliers, hardware and software producers, chip makers, and a range of content and application vendors.
 T.V. providers wanted to supply the households with services, as well as enhancing the system scale.
-The reallocation of T.V. band spectrum's would give social gains towards digital television transitions.
+The reallocation of T.V. band spectrums would give social gains towards digital television transitions.
 Broadcasters that chose to abandon OTA transmissions hoped not to be affected because the expansion of television was influenced by the market.